Clawson, Madison Heights

 Clawson improves to 5-5 overall and 4-0 in the MAC Silver with the win over Lamphere.
 The Rams fall to 3-6 overall and 2-2 in the MAC Silver.

 #DougStrong has its own GoFundMe page.
 For more information, or to donate, go to https://www.gofundme.com/c2jcv6nk

 About the author

-Reporter Alex Tekip covers sports, primarily for the Royal Oak Review.
-She also writes for the Advertiser Times and Birmingham/Bloomfield Eagle, covering schools, government and community news in Harper Woods, Beverly Hills, Franklin, Bingham Farms, and the Birmingham and Bloomfield school districts.
-Alex has worked for C&G Newspapers since 2015 and is a graduate of Michigan State University.
+Reporter Alex Tekip covered sports, primarily for the Royal Oak Review.
+She also wrote for the Advertiser Times and Birmingham/Bloomfield Eagle, covering schools, government and community news in Harper Woods, Beverly Hills, Franklin, Bingham Farms, and the Birmingham and Bloomfield school districts.
+Alex began working as a personalization writer for ESPN's digital ventures in June 2016.

 More from C & G Newspapers